- What is Network Engineering?

-Yes, Network engineering is a good career option in the IT sector and the demand for this job role is at a tremendous growth rate.
+Ans: Yes, Network engineering is a good career option in the IT sector and the demand for this job role is at a tremendous growth rate.
 In addition to this, there is quite a limited workforce for this job role.
-So competition is quite less and pay is good.
+So competition is quite low and pay is good.

 - Firewall and security skills

 - Cloud Computing skills